YanOlerinskiy/Archiver/readme.md

 # Archiver
 This is my archiver implementation.
 It uses canonical Huffman coding to encode a file.
-This was written as a college project.
+This was written as a university project.

 # Functionality
 You can use this to archive and unarchive files.
 The following is the output for `archiver -h`: